ray-project/ray/doc/source/ray-core/miscellaneous.rst

 Resource broadcasting
 *********************

-In Ray 2.3+, lightweight resource broadcasting has been supported.
-Currently, it's in experimental status.
-Turning it on can reduce GCS's loads a lot and thus improve the overall stability and scalability.
-To turn it on, the OS environment should be set: ``RAY_use_ray_syncer=true``.
-It's planned to be turned on by default in 2.4+.
+In Ray 2.3+, lightweight resource broadcasting is supported as an experimental feature.
+Turning it on can significantly reduce GCS load and thus improve its overall stability and scalability.
+To turn it on, this OS environment should be set: ``RAY_use_ray_syncer=true``.
+This feature will be turned on by default in 2.4+.

 Benchmark